emilio027/energy_consumption/README.md

 ## Business Problem

 Time series forecasting plays a pivotal role in guiding business decisions.
 Predicting future trends and values is essential for resource planning, inventory management, and strategic initiatives.
-This project aims to provide a reliable forecast for hourly mega-watt consumption, enabling better decision-making in the face of uncertainty.
+This project aims to provide a reliable forecast for hourly mega-watt (MWh) consumption, enabling better decision-making in the face of uncertainty.

 ## Data

-The dataset used encompasses historical data points relevant to hourly mega-watt consumption.
+The dataset used encompasses historical data points relevant to MWh consumption.
 Each record pairs a date with the corresponding metric value on that date, offering a timeline of past performance.

 ### Data Preparation